What is self-build?

 Am I eligible to go on the self-build register?

-Our custom and self-build Register is split into two parts:
+Our custom and self-build Register is split into 2 parts:

 - Applicants meeting all of the eligibility criteria, including the local connection test, will be placed into part one of the register